-Insurance Breach of Contract vs. Bad Faith: What is the Difference?
+Suing for Breach of Contract vs. Bad Faith Insurance

-Whether these disagreements are based on an insurer’s breach of contract or breach of the duty of good faith and fair dealing (bad faith) has important repercussions on the type of lawsuit filed in court, as well as the outcome of this type of legal action.
+Whether these disagreements are based on an insurer’s breach of contract or breach of the duty of good faith (bad faith) has important repercussions on the type of lawsuit filed in court.
+The type of claim also affects the outcome of this type of legal action.

 “The basic insurance contract dispute is over whether the policy applies or does not apply, and the policy is the contract,” says Jay M. Levin, an insurance coverage attorney at Flaster Greenberg in Conshohocken, Pennsylvania.